balena-io/docs/pages/management/applications.md

 ## Device tags

 Tags provide an easy way to include more information about your devices than what is already provided in the dashboard.
-A device can be given multiple tags, and the tags can be used when you create filters.
+With tags, you have the option to create key:value pairs that extend the available metadata for your devices.
+A device can be given multiple tags, and the tags can be used when you create [filters](/management/applications/#device-filters).

 ### Create and edit tags